deyran/pro-asp-net-mvc/CHAPTER 11 - SPORTSSTORE - ADMINIDTRSTION/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION.md

     CHAPTER 11 - SPORTSSTORE - ADMINISTRATION
 </h1>

-In this chapter, We will add new features to the SportsStore application that will make it possible to manage the product catalog.
+In this chapter, we will add new features to the SportsStore application that will make it possible to manage the product catalog.
 These are the features that will be implemented in this chapter:
-1. Create, read, update and delete (CRUD) item from the product repository
+1. Create, read, update and delete (CRUD) product repository item.
 2. Uploading and displaying images alongside products in the catalog.

 ## ADDING CATALOG MANAGEMENT